- About OQR

 - Overall satisfaction

 As of Term 2, 2017, the SFT has transitioned from paper to an online survey.
-A full rollout of the online survey will occur in Spring 2017.
-Staff will no longer need to log on to order paper SFT forms.
+A full rollout of the online survey took place in Spring 2017.
+Staff no longer need to log on to order paper SFT forms.
 The survey will be made available to students in vUWS.

 Each year, the University participates in a number of national surveys.
 The suite of surveys used for the Quality Indicators for Learning and Teaching (QILT) (opens in a new window) helps the University improve learning and teaching outcomes while benchmarking its performance in comparison to other institutions.
 QILT comprises the following surveys: